 I have been on the puzzle bandwagon for a while now (which you’d know if you’ve seen my insta stories!), so today I thought I’d talk about why I love jigsaw puzzles.
 Large, small, colourful – you name it, I love them all!
 I’d love to hear your thought on puzzles too!

-Puzzles were something I really enjoyed as a kid, so a few years ago I got my folks to dig up any they still had lying around and re-did them.
+Puzzles were something I really enjoyed as a kid, and with so many new free jigsaw puzzles I am loving it.
+So a few years ago I got my folks to dig up any they still had lying around and re-did them.
 I then started swapping puzzles with friends, and in more recent times thanks to their growing popularity, have been picking up new puzzles somewhat regularly.
 These days if you come to my house you’re more than likely to spot a puzzle underway on a board in my lounge!
 There are lots of reasons why I love jigsaw puzzles, but here are some of the main ones!

 I find them relaxing

 Probably the key reason I love jigsaw puzzles is that I find them relaxing.
 The repetitive nature of sorting pieces, fitting them together and slowly building up the picture is almost meditative.
 As a result, I am not thinking about anything else and can properly switch off from the day.

 Somehow I find puzzles both challenging and relaxing!
 I think it’s the fact that whilst yes, they can be hard, there is always a solution if you give it enough time.
 I love that they require me to use both the logical and creative sides of my brain to work through the problem.
 They are also an excellent reminder that sometimes it just takes some time and patience to solve a problem.